talikumi/42_Netwhat/README.md

 ## Subject

-This project (made by edi-marc) is a simple calculator I used to train for the 42 Netwhat project.
+This project (with the help of edi-marc) is a simple calculator I used to train for the 42 Netwhat project.
 Unfortunately this project is outdated and no longer has its subject.

 ## Usage